DISCOVER YOUR MIND-BODY TYPE!

 At my desk in a working environment is a little trickier.

 As you get more into your work, typing on the keyboard and reading your documents on the screen in front of you, your back starts to round and shoulder roll forward, your feet hanging off the seat and legs crossed.

-I do this without thinking and it is so easy to flow into your comfortable position which you have been used for years and years.
+I do this without thinking and it is so easy to flow into your comfortable position which you have been used to for years and years.

 Every 10 minutes have a short pause in between your work and take a deep breath and adjust your posture.

 Sit deep into your seat with your back straight, draw your shoulders back and lengthen your neck.